-- Higher numbers of leaves and shoots and a greater shoot and root mass;
+- More leaves and shoots having a higher shoot and root mass;

 - Higher drought and salinity tolerance and

 Phylgreen® is a natural extract of Ascophyllum nodosum and it maintains all its “goodies” as a result of its extraction process.
 By pre-stress conditioning the turf, it conditions turf against abiotic stress.
-This is a “Primactive Effect” and increases the ability of turf to manage stresses such as heat or drought.
+This is called a “Primactive Effect” and increases the ability of turf to cope with stresses such as heat or drought.

-- Increase the uptake of herbicides, fungicides, and PGRs;
+- Increases the uptake of herbicides, fungicides, and PGRs;

 - Be used along with soil wetting agents (Hydroforce Recharge) to counter stress and boost recovery.